-10. In Handout 2, pages 10-12, we say a sketch of the proof that CNF-SAT is NP-complete under first-order reductions.
+13. In Handout 5, pages 10-12, we saw a sketch of the proof that CNF-SAT is NP-complete under first-order reductions.

 Define the problem Clique to be the class of structures (V, E, U) where E is a binary relation on V and U is a unary relation and the graph (V, E) contains a clique of size |U|.
 Show that there is a first-order reduction from CNF-SAT to Clique.